pradeepsinngh/sentiment-analysis/README.md

 # sentiment-analysis
-An end-to-end sentiment classification system from scratch.
+An end-to-end sentiment classification system from scratch using Naive bayes classifier and RNN.